 I am a designer, planner and writer based in Essex.
 Born and brought up in East Anglia, I trained in architecture in Cambridge, London and at the Rural Studio in Alabama.

-I have been published as a journalist, commentator and author in a number of places.
+I have been published as a journalist, commentator and essayist in print and online magazines and several books.

-I am currently working on my first non-fiction book, which was shortlisted for the Fitzcarraldo Essay Prize in 2025.
+Sixteen Acres, my first non-fiction book, will be published by Profile Books in 2027.
+An early version was shortlisted for the Fitzcarraldo Editions Essay Prize in 2025.